Country Information Serbia

 Serbia is signatory of the Metre Convention (1879) and of the Convention establishing OIML.
 DMDM is Member of EURAMET, IAAO and Associate Member of WELMEC, and signatory of the CIPM-MRA and OIML-MAA (DoMCs).

 By the first Law on Measures in 1873, the metric system was introduced and the Office for control of measures and comparisons of prototypes used in control of measures was founded.
-The present Law on Metrology has been in force since 2016, while Law on precious metals and Law on time calculation articles have been in force since 2021 and 2006, respectively.
+The present Law on Metrology has been in force since 2016, while Law on control of precious metals and Law on time calculation articles have been in force since 2006.

 - Material measures of length for general use

 - Compressed gaseous fuel measuring systems for vehicles

 - Automatic level gauges for measuring the level of liquids

 - Measuring instruments and systems for continuous and dynamic measurement of quantities of liquids other than water